jamesqo/net.sh/README.md

 # sh.net

-A couple of scripts that make it less painful to use Git Bash for .NET devs.
+A couple of scripts that make Git Bash easier for .NET devs.

 ## Installation